Malaysian palm giant bars suppliers amid deforestation worries

-CAREY ISLAND, Malaysia (Reuters) - Sime Darby Plantation, the world’s largest palm oil planter, has suspended two Malaysian suppliers for failing to meet its environmental standards and identified 55 others as “high-risk” in recent months as it fights against deforestation.
+CAREY ISLAND, Malaysia, Feb 11 (Reuters) - Sime Darby Plantation, the world’s largest palm oil planter, has suspended two Malaysian suppliers for failing to meet its environmental standards and identified 55 others as “high-risk” in recent months as it fights against deforestation.

 Sime Darby is potentially one of the biggest losers from a European backlash against an industry accused of clearing vast areas of tropical rainforest to make way for plantations.